lvulliard/VisuMPN/README.md

-# Myeloproliferative neoplasm patient cohort data vizualization
+# Myeloproliferative neoplasm patient cohort data visualization

 This web application allows the user to explore interactively data from a cohort of 113 myeloproliferative neoplasm (MPN) blood donors and 15 healthy blood controls.